A00476491/LLM-interpretability/readme.md

 - Try advanced autoencoders: JumpReLU, GatedSAE, TopKSAE, Batch Top-K.
 - Monosemanticity is better.
 It makes it possible to find the meaning of a single feature.

+# Acknowledgements

+🙏  Special thanks to Greg and Somto for their valuable guidance and careful knowledge sharing.

 # Reference
 - **Assignment statement**: *assignment-4-brain-surgery.pdf*
 - **Claude research**: [Scaling Monosemanticity](https://transformer-circuits.pub/2024/scaling-monosemanticity/index.html)